Quick Pizza Dough Recipe

 Instructions

-• In a large bowl, whisk together 4 cups of flour, sugar, salt, and yeast until combined evenly.
+In a large bowl, whisk together 4 cups of flour, sugar, salt, and yeast until everything is evenly mixed.

-• Pour in the warm water and olive oil, stirring to bring the dough together.
-If it’s too sticky, sprinkle a little more flour in slowly until it feels soft but not too wet.
+Pour in the warm water and olive oil, stirring to bring the dough together.
+If it’s sticky, sprinkle in a bit more flour gradually until the dough feels soft but not too wet or tacky.

-• Turn the dough onto a floured surface and knead for about 5 minutes until smooth and elastic.
-If you have a stand mixer with a dough hook, that works great here to save time.
+Turn the dough onto a floured surface and knead gently for about 5 minutes until it feels smooth and elastic.
+If you have a stand mixer with a dough hook, it’s a great time-saver!

-• Once kneaded, toss the dough ball into a bowl lightly brushed with olive oil.
-Cover loosely and let it rest at room temperature for 10 to 15 minutes if you’re using Quick Rise yeast, or 60 to 90 minutes for regular instant yeast.
-Wait for it to almost double in size.
+Once kneaded, transfer the dough ball to a bowl that’s been lightly brushed with olive oil.
+Cover loosely and let it rest at room temperature for 10 to 15 minutes if you’re using Quick Rise yeast—or 60 to 90 minutes if you’re using regular instant yeast.
+Wait until it almost doubles in size.

-• After it’s risen, gently punch down the dough and split it into two equal balls.
+After it has risen, gently punch down the dough and divide it into two equal balls.

-• You’re all set to either freeze the dough for later or get started prepping your pizza right away.
+- You can now freeze the dough for later or start preparing your pizza right away.

 To freeze the dough:

-• Lightly coat each dough ball with olive oil, wrap tightly in plastic wrap, and tuck them into a zipper-seal freezer bag.
+- Lightly rub each dough ball with olive oil, wrap tightly in plastic wrap, then pop them into a zipper-sealed freezer bag.

-• Press out the air, seal well, and freeze for up to 3 months.
+- Press out the air, seal tightly, and freeze for up to 3 months without losing flavor or texture.

 To bake the pizza: